krmaxwell/krmaxwell.github.io/_posts/2015-05-11-full-stack-dfir-analyst.md

 ## You left something out!

 Yes, I'm sure I did.
+By our nature, we have to be [generalists rather than specialists](http://sroberts.github.io/2015/05/02/imposter-syndrome-in-dfir/#the-jack-of-all-trades-inferiority).
 Some other things we probably need to include might be cryptography, legal processes, and interviewing.
 But I think the above constitutes a minimum core set of things to know.
 If you'd like to discuss further, please feel free to [comment on GitHub](https://github.com/krmaxwell/krmaxwell.github.io/issues/71) or [ping me on Twitter](https://twitter.com/kylemaxwell).